EliseGAY/Genomic-Alignement/README.md

 ##### MUMMER

-Use to align whole genome, more accurate than BLAT, but less modulable.
+Used to align whole genome, more accurate than BLAT, but less modulable.